LANCER245/Tiny-T_Sidepack/README.md

 # Tiny-T Sidepack - Alpha (Not yet tested)

 # Warning, the project has not yet been built completely, so there may be errors that have not been found.
-You building on your own from now.
+You building it on your risk.

  ![Tiny-T SidePack](https://github.com/LANCER245/Tiny-T-Sidepack/blob/main/images/Tiny-t-Sidepack.jpg)